katcipis/sophia/notes/meetings.md

 but any work that has any form of creativity on it, where you are making something that you have never done before, will require some inspiration since you are creating.
-This is usually related to art since it is a pure creative endeavor, but it is present on any creative work.
-To be completely absent from creativity you would need to be rewriting an exact copy of something that you did before and in the exact same way (auto pilot mode on), anything that escapes this, even improving something, will be creative work and will be liable to inspirational issues.
-Without inspiration you can make progress, but the end result will probably be less than what could be achieved.
+This is usually related to art since it is a pure creative endeavor, but it is also present on programming.
+To be completely absent from creativity you would need to be rewriting an exact copy of a program that you did before and in the exact same way (auto pilot mode on), anything that escapes this, even rewriting a program with a different design, will be creative work and will be liable to inspirational issues.
+Without inspiration sometimes you can make progress, but the end result will probably be less than what could be achieved.

 Another important thing about inspiration and creative work is how long it takes to get on the right place (in your mind), and how bad interruptions can be.
-It is very common to take hours to get to a specific state on your mind, while creating something, when you are interrupted, for a few minutes it will not take just a few minutes to go back to the previous state, it will take hours again, this is just how our brains work.
+It is very common to take hours to get to a specific state on your mind, while creating something.
+When you are interrupted for a few minutes it will not take just a few minutes to go back to the previous state, it will take hours again, this is just how our brains work.

-This can be hard to understand and even harder to prove, another phenomenon that is very important to our health and can be used as an example is [REM](https://en.wikipedia.org/wiki/Rapid_eye_movement_sleep) sleep.
+This can be hard to understand and even harder to prove (if possible), another phenomenon that is very important to our health and can be used as an example is [REM](https://en.wikipedia.org/wiki/Rapid_eye_movement_sleep) sleep.
 The [Rework](https://basecamp.com/books/rework)
 book uses it as an example of brain function that gets screwed up by interruptions.
-REM sleep can take hours to start, if you interrupt it by awakening, sleeping again doesn't immediately gets you back to REM sleep, it will take the same amount of hours again to get to REM.
+REM sleep can take hours to start, if you interrupt it by awakening, sleeping again doesn't immediately gets you back to REM sleep, it doesn't even take a few minutes, it will take the same amount of hours again to get to REM.
+Losing state is a full reset on the brain, so you have the whole context rebuilding to do after it.

-It doesn't prove anything related to concentration/inspiration but it is a more clear and easy to prove example on how state on the brain after lost can be pretty hard to be built again, and inspiration is a state of the mind.
+REM sleep doesn't prove anything related to concentration/inspiration, but it is an example on how state on the brain after lost can be pretty hard to be built again, and inspiration is a state of the mind.
-Other programmers with much more experience and much smarter than me have similar feeling, from
-[Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html):
+Other programmers with much more experience and much smarter than me have similar feelings (sometimes I think I'm oversensitive), from [Maker's Schedule, Manager's Schedule](http://www.paulgraham.com/makersschedule.html):

 ```